What is Virtual Network NAT?

 With a NAT gateway, individual VMs or other compute resources, don't need public IP addresses and can remain private.
-Resources without a public IP address can still reach external sources outside the virtual network.
+Resources without a public IP address can still reach external sources outside the virtual network with NAT gateway's static public IP addresses or prefixes.
 You can associate a public IP prefix to ensure that a contiguous set of IPs will be used for outbound.
 Destination firewall rules can be configured based on this predictable IP list.

 A NAT gateway resource can be associated to a subnet and can be used by all compute resources in that subnet.
-All subnets in a virtual network can use the same resource.
+All subnets in a virtual network can use the same NAT gateway resource.
+Outbound connectivity can be scaled out by assigning up to 16 IP addresses to NAT gateway.
 When a NAT gateway is associated to a public IP prefix, it automatically scales to the number of IP addresses needed for outbound.

 Virtual Network NAT is a software defined networking service.
 A NAT gateway won't affect the network bandwidth of your compute resources.
 Learn more about NAT gateway's performance.

 Virtual Network NAT basics

 Virtual Network NAT (NAT gateway) is the recommended method for outbound connectivity.
 NAT gateway doesn't have the same limitations of SNAT port exhaustion as does default outbound access and outbound rules of a load balancer.

 NAT gateway allows flows to be created from the virtual network to the services outside your virtual network.
 Return traffic from the internet is only allowed in response to an active flow.
 Services outside your virtual network can’t initiate an inbound connection through NAT gateway.

 - To migrate outbound access to a NAT gateway from default outbound access or load balancer outbound rules, see Migrate outbound access to Azure Virtual Network NAT.